BuddhikaSadun/BuddhikaSadun/README.md

-I am an IT undergraduate at SLIIT campus with a strong interest in starting my career in Software development.
+I am a 4th Year IT undergraduate at SLIIT campus with a strong interest in starting my career in Software development.

 I would like to learn and gather experience in projects, while performing my tasks with commitment and